PEOPLE

 Memberships and Professional Organizations

-American Association of Immunologists, 1995 - Present
+American Association of Immunologists, 1995-present

-Member NCI Site Visit Team, 1996 - 1996
+NCI Site Visit Team, Reviewer of P01, 1996-97

 Member NCI Site Visit Team, 1997 - 1997

-American Society for Microbiology, 2001 - Present
+American Society for Microbiology, 2001-present

-Israel Science Foundation, 2010 - Present
+Israel Science Foundation, Grant Reviewer, 2010-present

-Netherleands Organization for Scientific Research (NWO), 2012 - Present
+Netherlands Organization for Scientific Research (NWO), 2012-present

-Medical Research Council, 2020 - Present
+Medical Research Council, Grant Reviewer, 2020-present

 Web Links